-Through its Dairy Products sector (USA), the Company produces a broad line of mozzarella, specialty cheeses and imitation cheese products.
+Through its Dairy Products sector (USA), the Company produces a broad line of mozzarella and specialty cheeses.
 The Company also produces sweetened condensed milk as well as whey protein concentrates and ingredient blends which are derived from its cheese production.

-Saputo ranks as one of the leading natural cheese producers in the United States with approximately 6% of natural cheese production.
+Saputo ranks as one of the top five natural cheese producers in the United States with approximately 6% of natural cheese production.
 Directly or through independent non-exclusive distributors and sales agents, Saputo services three market segments: retail, foodservice and industrial.
-During fiscal 2005, the retail segment accounted for 29.3% of the Dairy Products sector (USA)'s sales volume, the foodservice segment for 44.5% and the industrial segment for 26.2%.
+During fiscal 2006, the retail segment accounted for 29% of the Dairy Products sector (USA)'s sales volume, the foodservice segment for 45% and the industrial segment for 26%.

-In fiscal 2005, the Dairy Products sector (USA) represented 33.7% of the Company's total sales.
-Through this sector, the Company operates 15 manufacturing facilities in the United States and employed, as of May 1, 2005, 2,069 employees.
+In fiscal 2006, the Dairy Products sector (USA) represented 30% of the Company's total sales.
+Through this sector, the Company operates 13 manufacturing facilities in the United States and employed, as of May 1, 2006, 1,948 employees.